jordy248/jordy248-pelican/content/fivethirtyeight_riddler_2019-09-30.md

 Summary: Who will win the Riddler Fall Classic?
 Comments: True

 This past weekend's [Riddler Classic](https://fivethirtyeight.com/features/which-baseball-team-will-win-the-riddler-fall-classic/) pits three baseball teams against one another in a Goldilocks-esque showdown.
 In the Riddler Baseball League, does it pay to stack your team with infrequent sluggers?
 Frequent pitch magnets?
-Or take a tack somewhere down the middle?
+Or take a tack somewhere down the middle with a jacks-of-all-bases team?

 > Riddler League Baseball, also known as the RLB, consists of three teams: the Mississippi Moonwalkers, the Delaware Doubloons and the Tennessee Taters.